mozilla/pioneer-study-online-news-2/TESTPLAN.md

 There are three branches to this phase:
 - the `control` branch where the doorhanger is not shown to the user.
-- the `bias-treatment` branch where the bias doorhanger is shown to the user.
+- the `treatment-bias` branch where the bias doorhanger is shown to the user.
-- the `ranking-treatment` branch where the Alex ranking doorhanger is shown.
+- the `treatment-whois` branch where the whois doorhanger is shown.

 You can change this preference at any time to switch the branch that you are testing.
-No restart should be necessary for the change to take effect.
+A restart may be necessary for the change to take effect.

 You may now navigate to any of the websites listed in `domains.json` and depending on which branch you are in you should see a doorhanger with a bias